csci104/site/resources/mt1-info/index.md

  - Class hierarchy and design

 #### Unit 7 - Queues and Stack
- - Implementaiton options and their efficiency
+ - Implementation options and their efficiency
  - Applications of queues and stacks

 #### Unit 9 - PQ and Heaps